machnikovsky/allegro-software-engineer-intern-exercise/README.md

 $ cd ./allegro-software-engineer-intern-exercise
 $ mvn clean install
 ```
-In case request where request limit has been exceeded, add a flag to skip tests, so last command would be 'mvn install -DskipTests'.
+In case request limit has been exceeded, add a flag to skip tests, so last command would be 'mvn install -DskipTests'.

 2. Run docker compose command.
 It will run both Spring and React application.
 Spring application will be available at port 8080, while React application will be available at port 3000.
 ```
 $ docker-compose up
 ```

-### Spring Boot application
+### `Spring Boot application`

-#### JAR file
+#### - JAR file

 1. Clone repository and move to the cloned directory
 ```